15 Classic One-Hit Wonders from 1975 You Should Listen to Again

 Image: Flickr

-Before country singers spent their entire careers singing about trucks and beer, The Outlaws were crafting melancholy odes to road life that made being a touring musician sound about as cheery as a dental procedure.
-Written by Hughie Thomasson and Monte Yoho for their self-titled debut, this track only reached #34 on Billboard but has the staying power of that one ex who still somehow shows up in your dreams years later.
-Their signature guitar harmonies sound like what would happen if Eagles actually knew how to rock (I said what I said).
+Written by Hughie Thomasson and Monte Yoho for their self-titled debut, this track only reached #34 on Billboard.
+Yet it has the staying power of that one ex who still somehow shows up in your dreams years later.
+Their signature guitar harmonies sound like what would happen if Eagles actually knew how to rock.

 1. Gwen McCrae – “Rocking Chair”